 Does Insurance Cover ABA Therapy?

 At My World ABA, we accept most insurance providers including Medicaid, Cigna, Aetna, UMR, and others.
 Insurance providers take the stress out of payment plans.
 Through our services, children receive the highest level of care and attention they deserve.

-My World ABA Offers Compassionate and Complete Autism Services in Springfield, MO
+My World ABA Offers Compassionate and Complete Autism Services in Springfield and Joplin, MO